 Or to provide updates on dire situations in the country you’re visiting.

 For instance, they may send you an update notifying you of an incoming natural disaster.
 They’ll also likely provide resources to help you prepare yourself.

-If you are from the U.S., you can sign up for the Smart Traveler Enrollment Program (STEP) program.
+If you are from the U.S., sign up for the Smart Traveler Enrollment Program (STEP) program.
 They will contact you about important information on what’s going on within your country.